 Dr. Jones’s research interests include the integration of psychology, philosophy, and Wesleyan theology.
 He is particularly interested in the role of ethics and virtue theory as it relates to clinical practice.
 In addition, he is interested in the theory and application of relational psychoanalysis and attachment theory.

-Melissa Lewis is a proud graduate of Southern Nazarene University (‘93) and has completed 22 years of service at her alma mater.
+Melissa Lewis is a proud graduate of Southern Nazarene University (‘93) and joined the SNU faculty in 1999.
 Following the completion of her B.S. in Viola and Piano Performance, she completed a Master’s and Doctorate from the University of Cincinnati College-Conservatory of Music in Viola Performance.
-After teaching for 19 years in the School of Music, Melissa began a new position in fall 2018 as the General Education director for Professional Studies programs at S.N.U. and loves serving adult learners.
-Continuing a lifelong goal of being a “perpetual student,” Melissa began work on her Ed.D. in Education and Administrative Leadership from S.N.U. in March 2019 and has focused her research on the use of social power in adult education environments.
+After teaching for 19 years in the School of Music, Melissa transitioned to Professional and Graduate Studies in fall 2018 as the General Education director for Professional Studies programs and currently serves as the Associate Vice President for Academic Affairs for PGS.
+Continuing a lifelong goal of being a “perpetual student,” Melissa completed an Ed.D. in Education and Administrative Leadership from S.N.U. in 2021 and has focused her research on the use of social power in adult education environments.

-Melissa has been married to Chuck for 18 years and is the proud mother of Natalie, who shares her mom's love of music and baking.
+Melissa is married to Chuck and is the proud mom of Natalie, who shares her mom's love of music and baking.

 Dr. Marsee joined the SNU faculty in 2019.
 He currently serves as the Associate Vice President for the Center for Learning and Innovation.
 In this role he strategically leads the CLI as the department provides instructional design support and delivery of quality online and face-to-face learning.
 Dr. Marsee also serves as a Professor and Director of the MS in IDT program.
 Prior to coming to SNU he served in various capacities in higher education including Academic Dean, Program Director, and Director of Online Education.